top of page

 A qualified WHS consultant and auditor.

-NOTE: Most WHS legislation gap analysis will take 3-5 days depending on the size of the organization and the number of mandatory legal requirements per WHS legislation that apply to the organization.
-Please allow 1-2 days for writing of reports.
+NOTE: Most compliance assessments can be done in 3-5 days depending on the size of your organisation and the mandatory legal requirements in WHS legislation that apply to your industry and operation.
+Please allow 1-2 days for writing of summary reports.

 bottom of page